f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Software Management -> Controller Images
 ----------------------------------------

-System controllers also run a unique F5OS-C software version and have a seprate ISO from the chassis partitions.
+System controllers also run a unique F5OS-C software version and have a separate ISO from the chassis partitions.
 Both system controllers will need to run the same SW version.
 You can upload or import new F5OS-C controller images via the **Software Management > Controller Images** webUI screen.

 .. image:: images/initial_setup_of_velos_system_controllers/image25.png
   :align: center